wthayer-fastly/documents/docs/Bylaws.md

 ### 5.3.1 Formation of Chartered Working Groups

- 1. Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
+ 1. (Referred to as Section 5.3.1(a) in the IPR Policy) Members who desire to form a new “Chartered” Working Group (CWG) shall propose a charter by ballot pursuant to Section 2.3 above.
 A CWG shall:
     * Include Certificate (or Root Certificate) Issuer participants or Certificate Consumer participants, and should typically include both.
     * Allow for the participation of Interested Parties and Associate Members.